 Ask your child if they can think of any words that start with the “ch” sound.
 If they need help, the words chat, chin, chest, and chew all start with the “ch” sound.

 Now we’re going to work on “blending” letter sounds into words.
 Your child can start slowly by saying each sound individually, but each time, they should try to say it just a bit faster.

 Ask your child to say the correct sounds as they point to the letters:

 Now try a few with “ch” at the end:

 m u ch

 If you think your child is ready, see if they can read this:

-Will you take Chad for his check up?
+Will you bring Chad to his check up?